InvincibleZeal/progressive_image/README.md

 - Smooth Fade-in animations for preventing immediate image popups on load.
 - Blur effect for low resolution thumbnail to prevent the pixelated view.
 - Effectively resolves thumbnail image before the target image starts to fetch for quick first impression.
+- Placeholder widgets instead of placeholder images can now be added in `v2.0.0`

 ## Installing